bioc/PoDCall/README.md

 care of it (you will be prompted to install the packages that are missing).

-The released version of PoDCall can not yet be installed from [BIOCONDUCTOR](http://bioconductor.org/), but for now it can be installed from GitHub or from a source file.
+The released version of PoDCallcan be installed from [BIOCONDUCTOR](http://bioconductor.org/), from GitHub or from a source file.

 ``` r
 ## Install PoDCall from Bioconductor